mozilla-services/socorro/docs/dev.rst

    For Elasticsearch, it sets up Super Search fields and the index for processed crash data.

-   For S3, this creates the required buckets.
+   For GCS, this creates the required buckets.

    For Pub/Sub, this creates the required topics and subscriptions.

-   For SQS, this creates queues.

-6. Populate data stores with required data.
+6. Populate data stores with required lookup data.

    Then you need to fetch product build data and normalization data that Socorro relies on that comes from external systems and changes day-to-day.